kevinolega/callcentertrainingtips/6wel/bonus/broll.md

 permalink: /broll/
 author: Kevin Olega
 ---
-These websites inspired me to upgrade my life, do well at work and  become a writer and communicator.
+These websites inspired me to upgrade my life, do well at work and become a better writer and communicator.

 I used to go to these websites regularly when I had free time.